Login / Register

 ORNo Account?
 Register here.

 Before March Madness, there was Hoosier Hysteria.
-In 1955, Oscar Robertson and the basketball players of Crispus Attucks became the nation’s first all-black team to win a state high-school athletic championship.
+In 1955, Oscar Robertson and the players of Crispus Attucks became the nation’s first all-black team to win a state high-school athletic championship.
 Here, in their own words, Robertson and his teammates recount that momentous season.

 Editor’s Note: The following oral history appeared in the March 2005 issue of Indianapolis Monthly, on the 50th anniversary of Crispus Attucks’s first Indiana high-school basketball championship.
 It was noted in the 2005 edition of the Best American Sports Writing anthology.